tomatoweb/laravel-tailwind/README.md

-This is a nice ready-to-use Laravel-Tailwind ecommerce app.
+## This is a nice ready-to-use Laravel Tailwind e-commerce app.

-Everything you need to start building your shop app is implemented for you:
+### Laravel topics included:

 - routes
 - views